adaptive-scale/booster-terraform/Readme.md

-# Booster setup from scratch
+# Terraform for Adaptive Booster

 This repository has a terraform code for creating a VM with booster.